‘Am I safe sleeping next to him?’: Murder victim’s words expose husband - NewsBreak

 “Her children are her living legacy and they will grow to know how much their angel momma loved them and be raised on the Living Word of Christ,” Brittany wrote to Target 8.

-Though Amber Guichelaar wrote notes documenting her husband’s abuse, it’s clear those papers were a secret dairy.
-She told no one about the physical assaults she was enduring.Safe Haven Ministries: What keeps people in abusive relationships
+Though Amber Guichelaar wrote notes documenting her husband’s abuse, it’s clear those papers were a secret diary.
+She told no one about the physical assaults she was enduring.Burlington man charged with assault on a woman and false imprisonment

 Her sister told the detective that she knew the couple had a physical fight several years earlier but thought things had gotten better.